National Banana Cream Pie Day

 On March 2nd every year, it’s time to celebrate cream pie – banana cream pie, to be precise.
 On this day, pie lovers in the United States raise a spoon to one of the most popular sweet treats in the country.
 And if you want to join in with your own banana cream pie, don’t worry – there’s no law that says you have to share!

-The History of Banana Cream Pie Day
+History of National Banana Cream Pie Day

 A cream pie is very much what its name suggests – if you buy one or make one, you’ll usually be getting a thin shortcrust pastry filled past the crust with thick creamy custard.
 On top is usually a thick layer of whipped cream, and depending on the chef it might be topped with coconut, nuts, or dusted with sugar or chocolate.